huiwen-goy/Shiny-vs-Tableau/README.md

 ![](UI.jpg)

 #### About this project ####
-The app displays Virginia Tech's 2023 bike helmet safety data ([original database](https://www.helmet.beam.vt.edu/bicycle-helmet-ratings.html)), with the added ability to filter by manufacturer, safety score, star rating, and cost.
+The app displays Virginia Tech's 2022 bike helmet safety data, with the added ability to filter by manufacturer, safety score, star rating, and cost.

 #### Running the app online ####
 The app runs online at this link: